Stephen Yeh advises clients on project development and finance in the renewable energy space.

 • A syndicate of lenders in a US$500 million aggregation facility secured by an interest in a revolving pool of distributed solar projects on residential, commercial, and military property*

-• A Barbados financial institution, as agent, arranger, and lender, in a US$54 million construction, LC and term loan facility in connection with the first solar farm being developed in St Kitts and Nevis*
+• A Barbados financial institution, as agent, arranger, and lender, in a US$54 million construction, line of credit and term loan facility in connection with the first solar farm being developed in St. Kitts and Nevis*

 Sponsors and Developers